 Other things to consider:

 - What are your strengths and weaknesses?
 Discuss these strengths and weaknesses with people who know you well and will give you a straight answer.

-- Do your family or partner fully support your decision go into business?
+- Do your family or partner fully support your decision to go into business?
 Really probe this issue as owning a business will have a major time and financial commitment and risks.